John Holman, PhD

 Cropping Systems

-• Efficient Crop Water Use In Kansas (PDF)
+- Efficient Crop Water Use In Kansas (PDF)

 Introduction: The Great Plains is an important center of agricultural production for both the United States and worldwide grain export.
-However, it is also a region that has numerous challenges to the sustainability of agricultural production, including soil losses from erosion, low precipitation in the west, intense thunderstorms, and declining aquifer levels that threaten availability of water for irrigation.
+However, it is also a region that has numerous challenges to the sustainability of agricultural production, including soil losses from erosion, low precipitation in the west, intense thunderstorms, and declining aquifer levels that threaten availability of water for irrigation. - Volunteer Corn in Fallow (PDF)

 Volunteer corn is a common weed in the fallow phase of wheat-corn-fallow in western Kansas and the west central Great Plains.
 No-till increases precipitation storage, reduces soil erosion, and often increases crop yields when compared to conventional-till.
 As a result, many producers have adopted no-till cropping systems that use glyphosate extensively for weed control in fallow.
-Because most of the corn grown is herbicide-tolerant, volunteer corn in fallow may not be controlled with glyphosate.
+Because most of the corn grown is herbicide-tolerant, volunteer corn in fallow may not be controlled with glyphosate. - No-till Series: Rotations and Cultural Practices (PDF)

 Introduction.
 A crop rotation system with optimal intensity and diversity is important for success with no-till.
 Without a sufficiently intense cropping system, no-till may not be profitable.
 Likewise, cropping systems that are too intensive can fail without no-till or some other high-residue production system in regions such as central and western Kansas that are prone to moisture stress.